Username7495/Mods-and-Tweaks-for-Cypress/Mixxit Install Guide.md

 <img width="854" height="480" alt="image" src="https://github.com/user-attachments/assets/4c536ce0-ff5b-48ee-a0e0-12a44e5d5cf8" />

   ### How to use
-  Mixxit is installed like any other Hmod plugin, you can configure it via its .properties file.
+  Mixxit is [used like any other Hmod plugin](https://github.com/Username7495/Mods-and-Tweaks-for-Cypress/blob/main/Using%20Plugins.md), you can configure it via its .properties file.
 Boomers controls Creeper spawning, PVP toggles combat, and drop-inventory controls if inventory is lost on death.

   <img width="580" height="397" alt="image" src="https://github.com/user-attachments/assets/d97dd664-ea1f-48f4-8cea-4ff3978c219c" />